Algeria: Transport

 The Algerian road network is the densest in Africa; its length is estimated at 180,000 km of highways, with more than 3,756 structures and a paving rate of 85%.
 This network will be complemented by the East-West Highway, a major infrastructure project currently under construction.
-It is a 3-way, 1216 km highway, linking Annaba in the extreme east to the Tlemcen in the far west.
+It is a three-way, 1216 km highway, linking Annaba in the extreme east to the Tlemcen in the far west.
 Algeria is also crossed by the Trans-Sahara Highway, which is now completely paved.
 This road is supported by the Algerian government to increase trade between the six countries crossed: Algeria, Mali, Niger, Nigeria, Chad, and Tunisia.

 Demographics

-Algeria has a population of an estimated 44 million, of which the majority, 75% to 85% are ethnically Arab.
-At the outset of the 20th century, its population was approximately four million.
+Algeria has a population of an estimated 47.4 million, of which the majority, 75% to 85% are ethnically Arab.
+At the outset of the 20th century, its population was approximately 4 million.
 About 90% of Algerians live in the northern, coastal area; the inhabitants of the Sahara desert are mainly concentrated in oases, although some 1.5 million remain nomadic or partly nomadic.
 28.1% of Algerians are under the age of 15.

 Between 90,000 and 165,000 Sahrawis from Western Sahara live in the Sahrawi refugee camps, in the western Algerian Sahara desert.
 There are also more than 4,000 Palestinian refugees, who are well integrated and have not asked for assistance from the United Nations High Commissioner for Refugees (UNHCR).
 In 2009, 35,000 Chinese migrant workers lived in Algeria.

 The largest concentration of Algerian migrants outside Algeria is in France, which has reportedly over 1.7 million Algerians of up to the second generation.

+There are also many foreign communities in Algeria, though these do not make up a significant portion of the population.